Answering 8 of the Toughest SEO Questions for Online Fashion Retailers

-Why you may want to do that?
-Most online retailers are resellers of products from other retailers, wholesalers and manufacturers.
-And in most cases, the size of inventory gathered from these sources when multiplied with specifications such as size & color, it becomes practically impossible for an e-commerce store owner to write unique product descriptions and meta tags for each product page.
+Why may you want to do that?
+Most online retailers are re-sellers of products from other retailers, wholesalers, and manufacturers.
+And in most cases, the size of inventory gathered from these sources when multiplied with specifications such as size & color, it becomes practically impossible for an Fashion eCommerce Marketing store owner to write unique product descriptions and meta tags for each product page.
 What happens then?
 The retailers upload product feed of thousands of products with duplicate descriptions and meta tags, that is exactly same as what their competitors are uploading.
-This is dirty duplicate content for search engines as you’re not linking back to source of content as credit (offcourse, you wouldn’t want to link out to the manufacturer as you might lose your business to them).
+This is dirty duplicate content for search engines as you’re not linking back to the source of content as credit (of course, you wouldn’t want to link out to the manufacturer as you might lose your business to them).

 Solution: No, generating a mammoth XML sitemap of duplicate pages won’t help.
 That XML sitemap might get these pages indexed but it doesn’t mean that Google will send traffic to these pages.
 Do the opposite.
 Remove product pages with duplicate content from your XML sitemap and block the access of crawlers to these pages using robots.txt file or meta robots tag on each page.
 Submit product pages to crawlers in small batches as you rewrite each product page with original content.